antonio-marasescu/the-stc-repository/terraform/readme.md

 All the files that have a `.tf` extension and where `terraform init` is run will create a Root Module (Note: there exist a json-based variant of the language for terraform).

 Once `terraform plan` or `terraform apply` it will create a `terraform.tfstate` file which will hold the state of all your deployed resources.
-(See Remote State)
+(See more Remote State)

 ## Language Basics